Moving a restaurant online

 Choose a theme

-Express is a free theme by Shopify.
-Express is designed to get you online quickly, even if you have limited product photography or a small inventory.
-It includes features designed for restaurants, like a collapsible cart drawer and product modals that make it easy for your customers to build an order.
+Crave is a free theme by Shopify.
+Crave is designed to get you online quickly, even if you have limited product photography or a small inventory.

 You can customize your theme's branding, layout, and other settings using the theme editor.